NayaDamptey/SQL-Data-Mapping-MetaData-Query/README.md

 This project takes a practical approach to solving this problem using **T-SQL to explore and extract metadata** from SQL Server environments.

 ## Objectives

-- Use T-SQL to explore **schema metadata** and answer questions like:
+The goal of this project is to utilize T-SQL to query **schema metadata** enabling more accurate and efficient data mapping.
+Key objectives include:

+- **Investigating schema metadata** using T-SQL to answer the key question:
-  - Where does a specific field live in the database?
+  - Where is a specific field located within the database?

-  - What tables reference this column?
+- **Mapping and migrating data**
-  - How can T-SQL be used to map and migrate data from one system's database into another system's database?
+  - Use T-SQL, to efficiently map and transform data from one system's database to another focusing on schema differences.

 ## What’s Included